aliwwwmo/TelegramScaner/analyzer/FINAL_FEATURES.md

 - **Data validation**: Validates all extracted data
 - **File integrity**: Ensures proper file saving
 - **Logging**: Comprehensive activity tracking
+- **🆕 Message link validation**: Ensures valid username and message ID

 ## 🚀 Ready for Production

 The system is now fully functional and ready for production use.
 All features are integrated and tested, with comprehensive documentation and error handling.
+The new message links feature enhances user data analysis by providing direct access to original messages.